playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <p *ngIf="bool; else templHere">True</p>
 ```

 In this example, we are creating a template and assigning it to a [template variable](<https://blog.angulartraining.com/tutorial-the-magic-of-template-reference-variables-3183f0a0d9d1>).
 This template variable will make `templHere` a valid variable whereever it's referenced within the template (much like how variables are bound from the component logic to the template, you can bind data from within the template to other parts of the template).
+###FACTCHECK:
+These template variables can then be referenced by siblings or children, but not by cousin elements

 We are then creating a structural directive `ngIf` that checks if `bool` is true or false.
 If it is false, it will then check if the `else` condition has a value assigned to it.
 In this example, it does: The template we've assigned to `templHere`.
 Because there's a value there, when `bool` is false, `<p>False</p>` will be rendered, but if `bool` is true, `<p>True</p>` will be rendered.
 If you had forgotten to include the `ngIf`, it would never render the `False` element because **the `ng-template` component never renders to the DOM unless otherwise specified**